Counselor Education Master's Degree

 The school counseling emphasis in the Counselor Education (M.Ed.)
 Master's Program at Penn State is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the Pennsylvania Department of Education (PDE).
 The curriculum is also consistent with standards and guidelines of the American School Counselors Association and the American Counseling Association.
 The school counseling emphasis also meets the academic requirements for Licensed Professional Counselor (LPC) in Pennsylvania.

-The Clinical Mental Health Counseling in Schools and Communities emphasis in the Counselor Education (M.Ed.)
-Master's Program at Penn State is accredited by the Council for Accreditation of Counseling and Related Programs (CACREP).
-This program prepares professionals to work with and in schools as well as other community settings such as non-profit organizations, government agencies, and hospitals.
 This emphasis does not lead to certification as a school counselor in Pennsylvania.
-Students interested in working as a school counselor should consult the Elementary or Secondary master's emphases.
-It takes two-years of full-time graduate study, or its equivalent, to complete this 60 credit hour master’s degree.
+Students interested in working as a school counselor should consult Penn State’s School Counseling master's emphases.
+It takes two-years of full-time graduate study, or its equivalent, to complete this 60-credit hour master’s degree.

 Program and Course Information